DerevoMX/Fron-End-Skills-Test/README.md

     2. Build it 🧠 ⚙️ 🤖

-    3. Submit your code 🚀 to
+    3. Submit your code 🚀 to karla.pacheco @ derevo.com.mx

 ## Full Instructions